Technical workflows

 • Easy multi-VMs / networking setup

-• Fast iterative debugging (fix/make/fix/make) rather than lengthy rebuilds from scratch
+• Fast iterative development/debugging (fix/make/fix/make) rather than lengthy rebuilds from scratch

 Cons: